CodingComets/flexboxArrangements/README.md

 # flexboxArrangements
-This repository holds the landing page project from the Odin project Aditionally, it also hold various css flexbox patterns for practice.
+This repository holds the landing page project from the Odin project.

+Aditionally, it also hold various css flexbox patterns for practice.

+UI design only